chrisbroski/goal-math/essay2.md

 > Goal 2.
 The final purpose or aim; the end to which a design tends...

-Well-designed creations have a purpose discernible from their morphology and environment: raindrops are aerodynamic and a knife has a sharp edge.
-Rain and knives have behaviors (falling, cutting, etc.) but I would not consider these intelligent behaviors because the objects have no choice.
-I propose that the ability to choose a behavior with the aim to accomplish a goal is the critical feature of intelligence.
-If something employs the ability to choose between multiple actions, I don't feel right calling it just a *thing*.
-I prefer to use the word **creature** to refer to any intelligent being, whether it was mechanically constructed or biologically evolved.
+Well-designed creations have a purpose discernible from their morphology and environment: raindrops are aerodynamic and knives have a sharp edges.
+Rain and knives have behaviors (falling, cutting, etc.) but I would not consider these to be intelligent.
+These objects have no options to behave differently, nor a mechanism to choose.
+I propose that the ability to choose a behavior with the aim to accomplish a goal is the single critical feature of intelligence.
+If a thing can make good choices I don't feel right calling it just a *thing*.
+I prefer to use the word **creature** to refer to any intelligent being, whether mechanically constructed or biologically evolved.

 ### Habitat for Intelligent Behavior

-To illustrate my ideas, I am designing a creature to exist in a tiny, turn-based environment.
+To illustrate my ideas, I am designing a creature that exists in a tiny, turn-based environment.
 My creature will be equipped with two objectives senses for measuring its environment that I have labelled *A* and *B*.
-Each sense will always read one of the two boolean values (0 or 1.)
+Each sense will always read one of the two boolean values (`0` or `1`.)
 Every turn their values will be randomly chosen with equal probability.
 The creature also has two possible actions: *E* and *M* that require a numeric parameter to indicate the magnitude of the action.

 This short description of my little universe is a little cold and boring, so to make the upcoming examples easier to imagine, we can relate the creature's senses and actions to familiar things from our own world.
 Let's pretend that our creature needs to eat food to obtain the energy needed to power its senses and actions.
 In this scenario, we can think of action *E* as eating, and action *M* as movement.
-We can imagine that sense A reads `1` when it is next to a food source (within eating distance) and B is `1` when a food source is nearby, but outside of eating range.
-No examples are intrinsically tied to this metaphor, but it can aid explanations to think of it in a familiar way.
+We can imagine that sense A reads `1` when it is close to a food source (within eating distance) and B is `1` when a food source is nearby, but outside of eating range.
+No mathematical examples are intrinsically tied to this metaphor, but it can aid explanations to think of it in this familiar way.

 ### System for Behavior Choice

-If the core of intelligence is choosing an action, let's start with a simple data structure and process to do this.
+If the core of intelligence is choosing an action, let's start with a simple data structure and process to handle this.
 We can use a table with rows of behaviors, each consisting of a single **situation** (coinciding sensory information) and an action.
 The *situation* value is a comma separated string of the values of sensors *A* and *B* in order.
 The *action* property is a combination of the action, a colon, and a value for the action parameter.

     behaviors = [
         {"situation": "0, 0", "action": "M: 0.0"},